reevesrs24/MalWorkz/README.md

 Random data sections can also be added to a PE file in another attempt to try and confuse machine learnine malware classifers.
 Sections from legitimate Windows binaries were extracted and placed into the `data_sections` directory.
 These sections are then used to try to create an "apperance" of a legitiamte Windows binary.
 This technique is effective against classifiers that use N-Gram analysis as a feature.

 ### Section Renaming
 This technique merely uses a list of common PE section names and renames the section with a name from that list.
-Some of these common section names are `.ndata`, `.bss`, `edata`, etc.
+Common section names are `.ndata`, `.bss`, `edata`, `00cfg`, etc.

 ### PE Signing